xwiki-contrib/workflow-publication/tests.md

 ### Expected results

 * Local rights are used on the draft page, not hierarchical ones
-* The page gets published, but not its children
+* On publish, the page under workflow gets published, but not its children